Study Finds Overwhelming Evidence That Color Blindness Hinders Learning in School

 In early 2020, nearly 1,000 color blind people, including the parents of color blind children, shared their opinions about how Color Vision Deficiency (CVD) affected their educational experiences.
 Seventy-eight percent said they were often frustrated or confused by colors in school assignments and activities.
 One in three say color blindness affected their confidence in school, and 30% felt like they might be a “slow learner” before discovering they’re color blind.

-A contributing factor is the lack of testing for color blindness in schools.
+A contributing factor to the effect of color blindness on a person's learning is the lack of testing for color blindness in schools.
 According to EnChroma, only 11 of 50 states test for CVD.
 As a result, many students do not realize they’re color blind.
 In fact, nearly half of color blind people said they didn’t learn they’re color blind until after 7th grade, almost one in three while in high school or later, and one in five don’t find out until after high school or college.

 “The evidence is overwhelming that color blindness creates learning challenges for color blind students and that parents, educators, and politicians must become more aware of the prevalence of color vision deficiency, and its impact, and take action,” said Erik Ritchie, CEO of EnChroma.
 “Too many kids go deep into their educations without the student, their parents or teachers knowing they’re color blind.
 Testing for color blindness has to become universal in schools in all states and countries, and learning materials adapted to accommodate and create a level playing field for CVD students.”